Baker University

 Baldwin City, Kansas

-Baker University’s academic reputation is built on its liberal arts tradition.
-Its professors challenge students while giving them the tools to rise to new heights.
+Baker University’s academic reputation is built on its liberal arts tradition, one that builds on historical strengths while advancing emerging ideas and fields of study.
+Professors challenge students while giving them the tools to rise to new heights.
 Baker offers more than 40 areas of study and encourages students to explore unique educational experiences through internships, study abroad, and research.

 Get to know Baker University